Sands Family Cemetery

-Sands Family Cemetery is a historic cemetery located at Sands Point in Nassau County, New York.
-It was established about 1704 and includes burials through 1867.
+The Sands Family Cemetery is a historic cemetery located in the Incorporated Village of Sands Point in Nassau County, New York, United States.

+Description

+The cemetery was established around 1704 and includes burials through 1867.
 It includes 12 rows of 86 extant headstones.
 Records indicate the cemetery contains 112 members of the family, relatives, and friends.
 It includes a number of notable examples of funerary art.

 It was added to the National Register of Historic Places in 1992.